| Evaluation Criteria|

 | Additional note on FYP campaigns: |

-communication campaigns can be defined as purposive attempts to inform or influence behaviors in large audiences
+campaigns can be defined as purposive attempts to inform or influence behaviours in large audiences within a

-mediated messages in multiple channels generally to produce non-commercial benefits to individuals and
+messages in multiple channels generally to produce non+commercial benefits to individuals and society"

 - Theoretical perspectives guide campaign strategies.